I shall start this post with a quote attributed to that most literary of bears, Winnie the Pooh.

 One more thing to seriously consider regarding friends, family and colleagues.

-IF… and I mean IF your friends and family really want to help you succeed, if they really want to help with the sales of your book, the best and MOST effective way is the simplest… to buy a copy of your book.
+IF… and I mean IF your friends and family really want to help you succeed, if they really want to help with the sales of your book, the best and MOST effective way is the simplest… for them to buy a copy of your book.
+Not a free copy, not a discounted edition, but actually buy, at the full retail price, a copy of your work.

 This will increase your book’s exposure and move it higher up the rankings with almost immediate effect.
 This alone is worth more than a mass of fake reviews.